Knox College (Illinois): History

 Contrary to general belief, Knox was not named for either General Knox or the Scottish Presbyterian Knox, according to my father....
 Some wanted the college named for one Knox, some for the other; so they compromised on KNOX.
-Certainly most of them were pious enough to want the churchman and fighters enough to want the soldier as well.
+Certainly most of them were pious enough to want the churchman, and fighters enough to want the soldier as well.

 Jonathan Blanchard's presidency led the school out of debt, but ignited a controversy about whether the school was loyal to the Congregational church or the Presbyterians.
 Gale and Blanchard were forced out of the school as a result.
-Knox was the site of the fifth debate between Abraham Lincoln and Stephen A. Douglas in 1858.
-The Old Main building is the only extant site of the debates.
-Two years after the debates, during his presidential campaign, Lincoln was awarded Knox College's first honorary doctorate—a Doctor of Laws degree, announced at the commencement exercises of 5 July 1860.

-In 1841, a Female Seminary was built.
-The building burned down in 1843, but the college continued to provide classes for women, first in co-ed preparatory classes, then, by 1850, in the Female Collegiate Department.
+In 1841, a female seminary was built.
+The building burned down in 1843 but the college continued to provide classes for women, first in co-ed preparatory classes, then, by 1850, in the Female Collegiate Department.
 In 1857, a new 5-story Female Seminary building was constructed which accommodated up to ninety women.
 In 1867, the Knox College president William Curtis assaulted the Principal of the Female Seminary, Ada Howard.
 Curtis resigned after students protested and conducted a sit-down strike.
 In 1872, women were awarded college degrees for the first time at the college.
 As more women began to attend, the building was expanded in 1885.
-The addition was named Whiting Hall in recognition of the Principal of the Female Seminary Mrs. M. H. Whiting.
+The addition was named Whiting Hall in recognition of the Principal of the Female Seminary, M. H. Whiting.
 In 1891, the college became fully co-ed.
-In 1892, the building was expanded again, and the entire building became Whiting Hall.
-It remained the sole women's dormitory until after WWII.
+In 1892, the building was expanded again and the entire building became Whiting Hall.
+It remained the sole women's dormitory until after World War II.

+History of Abolitionism

+Like Gale, many of the founders of Knox College and residents of Galesburg were abolitionists and actively supported the Underground Railroad.
+Galesburg had several anti-slavery societies and was a stop on the Underground Railroad.
+Knox was officially recognized by the National Park Service as a member of the Underground Railroad Network to Freedom Program in 2006.

+The Lincoln-Douglas Debates

+Knox was the site of the fifth debate between Abraham Lincoln and Stephen A. Douglas in 1858.
+The Old Main building is the only extant site of the debates.
+Two years after the debates, during his presidential campaign, Lincoln was awarded Knox College's first honorary doctorate, a Doctor of Laws degree announced at the commencement exercises of July 5, 1860.